GurleenRandhawa/Mobile-Sales-TAX-Rates-Lookup/README.md

 5. STSConfig : Manage the entity under STS Account to use.
 Also the user can toggle between DEMO and PROD environment

+If you have an android phone , you can use the included apk file to test the app.
+A dump of Android Eclipse project is also provided.
+I havn't opened it up in eclipse as all of my develpment has been done using appery.

 NOTES:

 1:
-You will need a subscription to Wolterskluwer SalesTaxSaaS before you can run this app.
+You will need a subscription to Wolterskluwer SalesTaxSaaS before you can test the app.

 You can use the link below to ask for a Demo account